bobflorian/bobflorian.com/content/posts/thailand/day-05-wednesday-dec-25.md

   - 2020
 ---

-# Day 5 - day two, and night two at teh hintok river camp at hellfire pass
+# Day 5 - day two, and night two at the hintok river camp at hellfire pass

 we woke up about 600 to the sounds of roosters in the neighborhood